creativecommons/quantifying/README.md

 Pre-commit allows for static analysis tools (`black`, `flake8`, `isort`, etc.) to be run manually or with every commit:

-1. Install pre-commit
-   - Using pipenv:
-     _(already completed by Create the Python virtual environment and install prerequisites, above)_
+1. (Pre-commit is installed by completing Create the Python virtual environment and install prerequisites, above)
-   - Using homebrew:
-        ```shell
-        brew install pre-commit
-        ```
 2. Install or run manually
    - Install the git hook scripts to enable automatic execution on every commit
        ```shell
-       pre-commit install
+       pipenv run pre-commit install
        ```
    - Run manually before commit:
        ```shell